 Hepatitis means inflammation of the liver.
 The liver is a vital organ that processes nutrients, filters the blood, and fights infections.
 When the liver is inflamed or damaged, its function can be affected, says the U.S. CDC.

 The CDC's Division of Viral Hepatitis Strategic Plan outlines goals, strategic approaches, objectives, and outcome measures for making measurable progress in reducing new viral hepatitis infections and viral hepatitis-associated illnesses, deaths, and disparities in the USA during the next five years.
+The 2019 Viral Hepatitis Surveillance Report, published on May 19, 2021, presents hepatitis data during 2019.

 Hepatitis Vaccines - U.S. FDA Authorized